 HB: Thank you.
 It's been my joy.
 Thanks so much, Chris.

 CK: That was Reverend Hebrew Brown, the third.
 He's the pastor of Pleasant Hope Baptist Church, also founder of the Black Church food Security Network.
 Right now, my co-host, Sara Moulton and I will be answering your cooking questions.
-Sarah is the author of Home Cooking 101.
+Sara is the author of Home Cooking 101.
 She's also the star of Sara's Weeknight Meals on public television.

 Sara Moulton: All right, well, so before we take a call, I've got a question for you, Chris.
 What is your worst culinary nightmare and I don't mean while you're awake.
 I mean, literally a nightmare one that you have when you're sleeping,